Jerry Tillery: Los Angeles Chargers

 Tillery was selected by the Los Angeles Chargers 28th overall in the first round of the 2019 NFL draft.
 As a rookie, he appeared in 15 games and made three starts.
 He had two sacks and 17 total tackles (nine solo).

 In Week 9 of the 2020 season against the Las Vegas Raiders, Tillery recorded a strip sack on Derek Carr that he also recovered during the 27–25 loss.
 This was Tillery's first forced fumble and fumble recovery in the NFL.
 In the 2020 season, he had three sacks, 30 total tackles (19 solo), two passes defended, two forced fumbles, and one fumble recovery.
 In the 2021 season, Tillery had 4.5 sacks and 51 total tackles (24 solo) in 16 games and starts.

 The Chargers declined the fifth-year option on Tillery's contract on May 2, 2022, making him a free agent after the season.
 Tillery was waived on November 10, 2022.

 Las Vegas Raiders

 On November 14, 2022, Tillery was claimed off waivers by the Las Vegas Raiders.
 He finished the 2022 season with one sack, 18 total tackles (13 solo), and one forced fumble over 15 games and four starts with both teams.

 Tillery re-signed with the Raiders on March 17, 2023.
 In an October 1 game against the Los Angeles Chargers, Tillery was ejected after a late hit on former teammate Justin Herbert.
 In the 2023 season, he finished with two sacks, 31 total tackles (11 solo), and one fumble recovery in 17 games and six starts.
 Tillery was released by the Raiders on March 13, 2024.

 Minnesota Vikings

-On March 14, 2024, Tillery signed with the Minnesota Vikings.
+On March 14, 2024, Tillery signed a one-year, $2.75 million contract with the Minnesota Vikings.
+He made 17 appearances (including 11 starts) for Minnesota during the regular season, compiling two pass deflections, one forced fumble, and 28 combined tackles.

 Kansas City Chiefs

-On March 19, 2025, Tillery signed with the Kansas City Chiefs on a one-year contract.
+On March 19, 2025, Tillery signed with the Kansas City Chiefs on a one-year, $1.79 million contract.
+He made 17 appearances (including three starts) for the Chiefs, posting one fumble recovery, 1.5 sacks, and 20 combined tackles.

+Indianapolis Colts

+On March 17, 2026, Tillery signed a one-year, $1.49 million contract with the Indianapolis Colts.